2001: A Space Odyssey in popular culture: 50th anniversary celebration

-In celebration of the 50th anniversary of the film's release, an exhibit called “The Barmecide Feast” opened on April 8, 2018 in the Smithsonian Institution's National Air and Space Museum.
+In celebration of the 50th anniversary of the film's release, an exhibit called "The Barmecide Feast" opened on April 8, 2018 in the Smithsonian Institution's National Air and Space Museum.

-The exhibit features a fully realized, full-scale reflection of the iconic, neo-classical hotel room from the penultimate scene in the film.
+The exhibit features a fully realized, full-scale reflection of the neo-classical hotel room from the penultimate scene in the film.

 Utah monolith

 In 2020, a metallic pillar of unknown origin was discovered in Utah.
 It has been compared to the monolith in 2001: A Space Odyssey.